Airport Baggage Handling Systems Market Size and Share

 Key Report Takeaways

-• By region, North America led the airport baggage handling systems market with a 31.85% revenue share in 2025.
-In contrast, the Middle East and Africa region is expected to advance at a 12.09% CAGR through 2031.
+• By geography, North America held a 31.85% share in 2025, while the Middle East and Africa are projected to be the fastest-growing regions through 2031.

 Note: Market size and forecast figures in this report are generated using Mordor Intelligence’s proprietary estimation framework, updated with the latest available data and insights as of January 2026.